 We expect that the parties to the stockholders agreement will agree to terminate the stockholders agreement upon completion of the offering and enter into a director nomination agreement.
-Under the contemplated director nomination agreement, MDP would have the right to designate up to five nominees for election to our Board of Directors, the Mitchell investors would have the right to designate one nominee for election to our Board of Directors.
-The rights of a party to nominate director swould terminate if such party may continue to have certain board observer rights so long as such party continues to hold a minimum percentage of our common stock.
-Under the contemplated director nomination agreement, at least one nominee of the Mitchell investors, at least three nominees of MDP, and the nominee of Quadrangle would be required to be independent directors if a majority of our Board of Directors if a majority of our Board of Directors and experiment the rules of the New York Stock Exchange.
-We expect that the director nomination agreement will additionally designate the applicable class of director for each designate nominee.
+Under the contemplated director nomination agreement, MDP would have the right to designate up to five nominees for election to our Board of Directors, the Mitchell investors would have the right to designate up to two nominees for election to our Board of Directors and Syufy would have the right to designate one nominee for election to our Board of Directors.
+The rights of a party to nominate directors would terminate if such party no longer beneficially owned a specified percentage of our common stock although such party may continue to have certain board observer rights so long as such party continues to hold a minimum percentage of our common stock.
+Under the contemplated director nomination agreement, at least one nominee of the Mitchell investors, at least three nominees of MDP, and the nominee of Quadrangle would be required to be independent directors under the rules of the New York Stock Exchange.
+We expect that the director nomination agreement will additionally designate the applicable class of director for each designated nominee.